wko27/blog/_posts/2017-12-11-Scaling-Karat.md

 For the past few months I've taken on a contracting role at Karat, a company that specializes in first-round engineering interviews for other software companies.
 It's really a lovely opportunity for me, providing a bit of income, the flexibility I need to pursue my startups,  and a great community.

-I'm at their annual conference hosted in Seattle and can't help but find myself comparing it to my early career at Medallia.
+I'm at their annual conference hosted in Seattle and can't help but find myself comparing their current stage of growth with Medallia.

 Similarities:
-* ~30 FTE and ~60 contractors, Medallia was around 80 FTE
+* Karat is at ~30 FTE and ~60 contractors, Medallia was around 80 FTE
-* humble but passionate people with exceptional energy and a belief that they're making a difference
+* both full of humble but passionate people with exceptional energy and a belief that they're making a difference
-* appreciation of culture, diversity
+* respect and appreciation of culture, diversity
 * receptive to feedback
 * will soon be facing scaling issues in training/consistency/etc

 Differences:
-* immediate sense of accomplishment when completing an interview, as opposed to waiting for rollouts and user feedback
+* immediate sense of accomplishment when completing an interview, as opposed to rolling out features and waiting for feedback/adoption
-* super flexible in terms of hours and availability; you're welcome to take a month off to do whatever and come back
+* Karat offers flexible hours; you're welcome to take a month off to do whatever and come back
-* contained workflow, interview finishes and if you made a mistake, there's no lasting pain/regret (unlike bug fixes required in normal software development lifecycles)
+* interview finishes and if you made a mistake, there's no lasting pain/regret unlike bug fixes required in normal software development lifecycles
-* we're all 1099 with a mostly flat rate, so there's no expectation of career advancement, stock options cycles, vesting/IPO concerns
+* contractor with flat rate, no expectation of career advancement, stock options cycles, vesting/IPO concerns

 # Potential for Failure

-Don't get me wrong, I love the company, I love the mission and I want them to succeed.
-But the realist in me says you don't avoid failure by ignoring potential weaknesses.
+I love the company, I love the mission and I want them to succeed which is why I fear they may fail.
+So where are the potential weaknesses?

 1. Focus on Quality